Skid-Steer Loader Sizes and Applications

 - Medium frame: 1,750 to 2,200 lbs.; 50 to 70 hp

 - Large frame: Over 2,200 lbs.; over 70 hp

 How to Choose the Right Skid-Steer Loader

-Choosing the right size of loader starts with asking some questions about the jobsite and the work the loader will perform:
+Choosing the right size of loader starts by asking some questions about the job site and the work the loader will perform:

 - How large is the space available to operate the equipment?

 - Is the loader going to be used over open, unfinished areas or developed and paved areas?